- Culinary walks

 - Our Story

 Quick bite: From the signature local pastry, sfogliatella, to iconic street foods, this is a full-day feast of Naples’ best bites in the picturesque old market streets of the city, among the locals.

 Naples is at once a sophisticated ancient metropolis littered with monuments of art and architecture, a city dramatically perched between Mount Vesuvius and the sea, a place of palaces, the hometown of pizza.
 But unlike many other Italian cities with such a formidable legacy, Naples is not an open-air museum.

-It’s gritty and loud, beautiful and rough around the edges, accessible and exotic – in a word, charming.
+Naples is a gritty and loud, beautiful and rough around the edges, accessible and exotic – in a word, charming.

 This is a city with a pulse so strong and a culinary heritage so divine that after spending time in Naples we’ve found ourselves wondering: why don’t all roads lead here?